-When you eat the concentrated sugars in processed foods, they make your body-engine work REALLY hard.
-The sugar-fuel is so potent the body doesn’t have time to react calmly; it panics and releases LOADS of insulin to cope.
+When you eat the concentrated sugars in processed foods, they make your body-engine work really hard.
+The sugar-fuel is so potent the body doesn’t have time to react calmly; it panics and releases lots of insulin to cope.
 This high dose of insulin increases fat storage and you can rapidly gain weight.

 When you eat more sugar than you need the insulin tells your body to store it as fat.
 However, the body doesn’t want to store all this fat, it has no choice.
 Everything you eat has to go somewhere!

 Your genetics, combined with your diet, will help determine how much sugar can be safely consumed and stored as fat, before you risk developing diabetes.

 What Does Fasting Do?

 Imagine racing around in your car, driving really fast, the engine starts to overheat.
 What would be the first thing you do?
 Stop!
 Let the engine rest and cool down.
 So, what do we need to do for the body?
 Exactly the same thing; stop and rest!

 If you have a diet high in refined sugars or a family history of diabetes, then a period of fasting could help you regain control of your body.

 Fasting during Ramadan gives your body a break from the high-sugar ‘grazing’ diet of fast food and snacking, reducing the number of hours spent eating and changing the type of foods eaten.
 That can have a big impact.